7 Signs of Emotional Reactivity You Might Miss

 You have lunch with friends or a deep conversation with a loved one, and afterward, you feel completely wiped out.
 It wasn’t dramatic or difficult—but your body feels like it ran a marathon.
 You’re drained in a way that doesn’t match the interaction.

-That kind of exhaustion can be a sign of emotional reactivity.
 When your nervous system is constantly scanning for tone shifts, unspoken tension, or the need to perform emotionally, it takes a toll.
-Even if everything seems fine on the outside, your internal system might be working overtime just to stay "okay."
+Even if everything seems fine on the outside, your internal system might be working overtime just to stay “okay”.

-Not sure how often reactivity is showing up for you?
-Take the 2-Minute React vs Response Quiz and find out.
+And if you're not sure how often reactivity is actually showing up in your life?
+Take the 2-Minute React vs Response Quiz.
+It’s quick, clarifying, and surprisingly validating.